rajaskakodkar/tanzu-test-infra/docs/prow/prow-jobs.md

 ## Directory structure

-Prow jobs reside in the `prow/jobs` directory in the `test-infra` repository.
+Prow jobs reside in the `prow/jobs` directory in the `tanzu-test-infra` repository.
 Job definitions are configured in YAML files.
 Prow jobs can be connected to specific components or be more general, like for integration jobs.
 General jobs are defined directly under the `jobs/{repository_name}` directories.
 Jobs configured for components are available in `jobs/{repository_name}`directories which include subdirectories representing each component and containing job definitions.

 This is a sample directory structure: